 During your consultation, Dr. Capek will determine the best way to meet your goals.
 Do you want to set back the clock or reposition your low-set brows that have always been that way?
 Are forehead wrinkles a major issue for you?
 Are you concerned about a high hairline?
 Dr. Capek will address any and all of these concerns so that you leave your consultation feeling informed and empowered to do what is best for your unique situation.
 Being prepared for the procedure is your first step in ensuring a positive outcome.

-Some lifting of the brows can be achieved non-surgically with a ‘chemical browlift’ using one of the FDA-approved brands of neurotoxin commonly referred to as Botox.
-This treatment also dramatically reduces the appearance of wrinkles but the injections need to be repeated every 3-4 months.
-For patients with more significant drooping and heaviness of the brows, however, a surgical brow lift is often a better option.
+Some lifting of the brows can be achieved non-surgically with a so-called chemical browlift using one of the FDA-approved brands of neurotoxin commonly referred to as Botox.
+This treatment can both provide a lifted appearance and dramatically reduce the appearance of wrinkles, but the injections need to be repeated every 3-4 months.
+For patients with more significant drooping and heavy brows, however, a surgical brow lift is often a better option.

 Open “Coronal” Browlift:

-Sometimes the brows and middle of the forehead look fine but the ‘tail’ of the brow is low and droopy.
+Sometimes the brows and middle of the forehead look fine but the “tail,” or outside edge of the brow is low and droopy.
 Your upper lids look hooded and often loose skin across the temple makes crow’s feet look worse.
-A more limited ‘temporal’ brow lift may be a great option, with small scars hidden within the scalp hair above the temple.
+A more minimally invasive procedure temporal brow lift may be a great option, with small scars hidden within the scalp hair above the temple.

 Brow lifts are also one of the most popular procedures requested by male patients.
-As a man, you probably have naturally lower set eyebrows from youth.
-In your case, Dr. Capek wants to ensure that a brow lift procedure is tailored specifically to maintain a masculine look while refreshing a heavy, tired appearance.
-In men, she often has to accommodate a receding hairline, thin hair or male-pattern baldness by modifying where incisions are placed and what part of the brow is lifted.
-The results can be very rejuvenating and natural looking, often combined with a blepharoplasty or eyelid lift.
+Men typically have naturally lower-set eyebrows from youth.
+In these cases, Dr. Capek wants to ensure that a brow lift procedure is tailored specifically to maintain a masculine look while refreshing the heavy, tired appearance that men often request traditional brow lift surgery to help fix.
+For men, she often has to accommodate a receding hairline, thin hair, or male-pattern baldness by modifying where incisions are placed and what part of the brow is lifted.
+Regardless, the results can be very rejuvenating and natural looking, often combined with a blepharoplasty or eyelid lift.

 After Your Procedure

-Give us a call today to set up a one on one personalized consultation with Dr. Capek.
+Give us a call today to set up a one-on-one personalized consultation with Dr. Capek.
 Our office is just 13 miles from Albany and 9 miles from Schenectady, New York.
-For more information, visit out blog.
+For more information, visit our blog.